gautam-lk/website/content/authors/admin/_index.md

   url: https://www.pgimer.edu.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Application of data science in medicine and healthcare.
+bio: My research interests include application of data science in medicine and healthcare.

 # Interests to show in About widget
 interests: